eBay/tsv-utils/docs/TipsAndTricks.md

 $ tsv-sample file.txt > randomized-file.txt

 $ # Using disk-based sorting
-$ tsv-sample --gen-random-inorder file.txt | tsv-sort -k1,1nr | cut -f 2- > randomized-file.txt
+$ tsv-sample --gen-random-inorder file.txt | tsv-sort-fast -k1,1nr | cut -f 2- > randomized-file.txt
 ```

-(*Note: These examples uses the `tsv-sort` shell script described earlier, under [Customize the Unix sort command](#customize-the-unix-sort-command).
-Substitute `tsv-sort` with `sort  -t $'\t' --buffer-size=2G` to use the `sort` command directly.*)
+(*Note: These examples uses the `tsv-sort-fast` shell script described earlier, under [Customize the Unix sort command](#customize-the-unix-sort-command).
+Substitute `tsv-sort-fast -k1,1nr` with `(LC_ALL=C sort -t $'\t' --buffer-size=2G -k1,1nr)` to use the `sort` command directly.*)

-The above prepends a random value to each line, sorts, and removes the random values.
+The above example prepends a random value to each line, sorts, and removes the random values.
 Now available disk space is the limiting factor, not memory.

 This can be done with weighted sampling when the weights are integer values.
 This is shown in the next example, using a weight from field 3.
 ```